As the health-care landscape changes, the role of medical assistants is becoming more visible and more important.

 Further, doctors reported more comprehensive and productive visits, and medical assistants reported an increased level of empowerment and job satisfaction.

 This is one reason the demand for medical assistants in Colorado is high – this report stated the UCHealth clinics that tested the model nearly doubled the number of medical assistants on staff.
 Around the state, the Colorado Department of Labor and Employment forecasts about 550 job openings for medical assistants per year for the next eight years.
 Here’s another take on the rise in demand for medical assistants.

 Community colleges, of course, start or expand programs to meet the needs of industry and the workforce demands of their communities.
-FRCC already has an accredited medical assisting degree and certificate at the Boulder County Campus, and Medical Assistant programs will start at the Westminster and Larimer campuses beginning in fall 2017.
+FRCC already has an accredited medical assisting degree and certificate at the Boulder County Campus, and, as 9News reported recently, Medical Assistant programs will start at the Westminster and Larimer campuses beginning in fall 2017.

 The goal at each campus is to produce trustworthy, educated, skilled, and credentialed medical assistants.

 Medical assistants perform administrative and clinical tasks in the offices of physicians, hospitals, and other health-care facilities.